Sugar en aprietos

 Sugar en aprietos (lit.
 'Sugar Daddy in trouble') is a 2022 Peruvian comedy film written, directed and produced by José Salinas.
-Starring David Zepeda and Alessandra Fuller.
+The film stars David Zepeda and Alessandra Fuller.
 It premiered on October 6, 2022, in Peruvian theaters.

 Synopsis

-Mariana, a talkative and fun young woman who has the opportunity to be sent to university thanks to the charity of a benefactor who sponsors the city's municipal orphanage where she has lived all her life and is an assistant to the institution.
+Mariana is a talkative and fun young woman who has the opportunity to be sent to university thanks to the charity of a benefactor who sponsors the city's municipal orphanage where she has lived all her life and is an assistant to the institution.

 Cast

 The actors participating in this film are: